lexicHQ/docs/deploy.md

 # Deploy

-After you have saved your files, type  in the following command \(make sure your terminal/command line session is still in the project folder\): While you are in the project folder.
-Since recime-cli looks for package.json to prepare your bot.
+In order to deploy the bot, type in the folloiwng command from within your project folder:

 ```
 recime-cli deploy
 ```

-This will build the bot, install required dependencies, create the container and configure the integrations for you:
+This will build, install required dependencies, create the container and configure the integrations:

 ```
 bash-3.2$ recime-cli deploy